cforlando/cfo-website/README.md

 ### About

-The purpose of the Code for Orlando website is to provide a digital home to communicate with new volunteers, partners, donors and other stakeholders about who the Brigade is, what they offer, and how the community can contribute.
+The purpose of the [Code for Orlando website](https://codefororlando.com) is to provide a digital home to communicate with new volunteers, partners, donors, and other stakeholders about who the Brigade is, what they offer, and how the community can contribute.

 This repository will hold the code, documentation, and links to resources used for the website